-Utilizing the same honest and solid construction as the moyo volume pedal, the moyo expression pedal uses a 1/4" TRS (tip-ring-sleeve) jack and a Dunlop 10K ohm linear taper potentiometer.
+Utilizing the same chassis as the moyo volume pedal, the moyo expression pedal uses a 1/4" TRS (tip-ring-sleeve) jack and a Dunlop 10K ohm linear taper potentiometer.

 Only one color: brushed aluminum.
 Once it's yours you can decorate it any way you want.

 Yes it is, but you won't need to.
 When I put them together, I adjust the pedals so that they use nearly all of the potentiometer travel in both directions.
 It is best for the potentiometer that it does not bottom out completely.